Novel in a Year: First Draft ONLINE

 Benefit from special Master Classes from visiting authors, and enjoy a writing retreat with other novelists.

-CLASS WILL MEET IN-PERSON IN CHICAGO.
+CLASS WILL MEET ONLINE.

 WHO SHOULD APPLY